Editors integration¶

 Editor LSP configurations¶

-To start the Language Server, use the zk lsp
+To start the Language Server, use the zk lsp command.
+Refer to the following

 sections for editor-specific examples.